 Birds of Big Bend National ParkBig Bend National Park includes unparalleled mountain, desert, and river environments.
 This diversity in landscape creates a remarkable variety of plant zones where more than 450 species of birds have been recorded.
-Big Bend is known for its specialties that occur only within the Chisos Mountains or just within the border country of Texas to Arizona.
+A birdwatcher's paradise, Big Bend is known for its specialties that occur only within the Chisos Mountains or just within the border country of Texas to Arizona.
 Unique birds such as the Mexican mallard, Lucifer hummingbird, Mexican jay, black-capped and gray vireos, Colima warbler, and varied bunting occur here at different times of the year.

 The Colima warbler summers in the high canyons of the Chisos Mountains and south in less accessible mountainous areas of Mexico.
 It arrives in the Chisos in mid-April and departs for wintering grounds in southwestern Mexico by mid-September.
 In wet years, the Colima is common down to about 5,900 feet (1,800 m).
 A ground-nester, it prefers the oak-maple environment of Boot Canyon and similar high, cool niches from Laguna Meadow to Boot Canyon and the South Rim.
 From May through mid-July, it is easily detected by its rapid, melodic song.
 But its songs become less frequent as the summer progresses.